 A. Available Funds.

-For FY2004, approximately \$495.2 million is available for capital advances for the Section 202 Supportive Housing for the Elderly Program.
-The Consolidated Appropriations Act, 2004 (Pub.
-L. 108-199, approved January 23, 2004) provides \$ 699,171,000 for capital advances, including amendments to capital advance contracts, for supportive housing for the elderly as authorized by section 202 of the Housing Act of 1959 (12 U.S.C.
-1701g), as amended by section 801 of the Cranston-Gonzalez National Affordable Housing Act (Pub.
-L. 101-625, approved November 28, 1990), for project rental assistance, amendments to contracts for project rental assistance, and renewal of expiring contracts for such assistance for up to a one-year term, for supportive housing for the elderly under section 202(c)(2) of the Housing Act of 1959 as well as the amount of \$467,000 to be transferred to the Working Capital Fund all of which reflect a .59 percent acrossthe-board rescission pursuant to Public Law 108-199.
+For FY2005, approximately \$462.9 million is available for capital advances for the Section 202 Supportive Housing for the Elderly Program.
+The Consolidated Appropriations Act, 2005 (Pub.
+L. 108-447, approved December 8, 2004) provides \$747,000,000 for capital advances, including amendments to capital advance contracts, for supportive housing for the elderly as authorized by section 202 of the Housing Act of 1959 (12 U.S.C.
+1701q), as amended by section 801 of the Cranston-Gonzalez National Affordable Housing Act (Pub.
+L. 101-625, approved November 28, 1990), for project rental assistance, amendments to contracts for project rental assistance, and \$3 million for the renewal of expiring contracts for such assistance for up to a one-year term, for supportive housing for the elderly under section 202(c)(2) of the Housing Act of 1959 as well as the amount of \$450,000 to be transferred to the Working Capital Fund, all of which is subject to a .8 percent across-the-board rescission pursuant to Public Law 108-447.
+Additionally, of the amount appropriated, \$50 million is provided for service coordinators and the continuation of congregate services grants, up to \$25 million is provided for assisted living conversion grants and emergency capital repairs, and \$18 million is provided for a Section 202 Demonstration Planning Grant program.